Deploy your Agentuity project to the cloud with a single command. The platform handles infrastructure, scaling, and monitoring automatically.

 # For specific project

-agentuity cloud deployment remove dep_abc123xyz --project-id=proj_abc123xyzRemoving a deployment permanently deletes it.
-You cannot rollback to a removed deployment.
+agentuity cloud deployment delete deploy_abc123xyz --forceDeleting a deployment permanently deletes it.
+You cannot rollback to a deleted deployment.

 Preview Environments

 Deploy pull requests to isolated preview environments for testing before merging.
-Enable this feature in the Agentuity App:
+Enable previews when linking your repository:

 Once enabled, every pull request to your connected repository automatically deploys to a unique preview URL.
 This allows you to: